Larry Kudlow Says Trump Has Approved a New Stimulus Package

 White House economics adviser Larry Kudlow said Friday that President Trump met with Chief of Staff Mark Meadows and Treasury Secretary Steven Mnuchin and approved a new pandemic aid package.

 “The president has approved a revised package.
 He has approved a revised package.
-He would like to do a deal,” Kudlow said from outside the White House in an interview with Fox Business.
+He would like to do a deal,” Kudlow said in an interview with Fox Business.

 Kudlow said Mnuchin expects to be speaking with House Speaker Nancy Pelosi this afternoon to discuss the new proposal.
 President Trump had called off negotiations this week when talks stalled amid Democratic refusal to make meaningful compromises.